Finnoy Travel - Reviews, Stories and Tips

 Jumbo Shopping Centre

 The biggest shopping centre in Vantaa, Jumbo, has plenty of shops, services, entertainment and restaurants.
-You can shop for authentic Finnish products as many stores are in Finland's fourth-biggest mall.
+You can shop for authentic Finnish products at many stores in Finland's fourth-largest mall.
 Jumbo Shopping Centre is accessible from Tikkurila Railway Station in 18 minutes by bus.
 It also has a good bus connection to Helsinki Airport with almost the same duration.

 Jumbo has also an entertainment centre called Flamingo.